SciML/sciml.ai/news/2020/08/10/StochasticBonanza.md

 @def title = " SciML Ecosystem Update: SDE Adjoints, FFORD Layers, and Jump Diffusion"
 @def authors = """<a href="https://github.com/ChrisRackauckas">Chris Rackauckas</a>"""

-# Chemical Reaction Modeling and Major Stochastic Simulation Improvements
+# SciML Ecosystem Update: Chemical Reaction Modeling and Major Stochastic Simulation Improvements

 This ecosystem update has a lot of stochastic components added.
 We have a new DSL and a bunch of new solvers which incorporate jump dynamics for Levy processes